Teacher video: Landscapes and treasures

 This video is part of Kapow Primary’s French scheme – vocabulary.
 The main activity asks children to sort real and “red herring” treasures from a picture board, building list sentences in French to describe them.
 Teachers are guided to highlight grammar points such as using en for feminine country nouns and au for masculine ones.
 The inclusion of examples like the Statue of Liberty replica in Paris helps pupils recognise the global links of French culture.
 The lesson finishes by inviting children to suggest treasures for Great Britain, reinforcing intercultural awareness and setting the stage for the next lesson on climate.

-French, Upper key stage 2, Year 5, Unit 4: French-speaking world, Lesson 3: Treasures of the French-speaking world
+French, key stage 2, Year 5, Unit 4: French-speaking world, Lesson 3: Treasures of the French-speaking world